JohnnyCena123/raylib-projects/README.md

 cmake --build build --config <build type>
 ```

-Optional flags you can use when building:
+optional flags you can use when building:

-* `-DBUILD_SHARED_LIBS=ON` - Built-into CMake, at its core just makes CMake's `add_library()` function default to
+* `-DBUILD_SHARED_LIBS=ON` - build static/shared libraries, and adjust to each mode
-  shared (dynamic) libraries instead of static libraries when none are specified.
-In this project, though, it also
-  adds a suffix to dependencies' shared libraries in non-Release builds, e.g.
-  `libraylib.so --> libraylib-RelWithDebInfo.so`, allowing everything to be in one folder.
-* `-DUSE_CACHING_COMPILER=OFF` - Disables looking for ccache/sccache when configuring the project.
+* `-DUSE_CACHING_COMPILER=OFF` - disables looking for ccache/sccache when configuring the project
-* `-DALL_BUILD_TYPES_TOGETHER=OFF` - Places the output of each build type in its own separate directory.
+* `-DALL_BUILD_TYPES_TOGETHER=OFF` - places the output of each build type in its own separate directory
-* `-DLOCAL_CMAKE_BUILD=ON` - Enables options for building locally.
+* `-DLOCAL_CMAKE_BUILD=ON` - various optimizations for building locally
-  Mainly helps with organizing builds of different build types or different projects.
-* `-DCUSTOM_OUTPUT_OPTIONS` - Allows you to specify the Executable name, and/or build output directory; or disable them
-  completely, and let CMake use the default values for them.
+* `-DCUSTOM_OUTPUT_OPTIONS=ON` - don't use the default output options specified by this project
-  * `-DCMAKE_RUNTIME_OUTPUT_DIRECTORY=/path/to/output/directory` - Built-into CMake,
-    allows you to specify where the output Executable will be.
+  * `-DCMAKE_RUNTIME_OUTPUT_DIRECTORY=/path/to/output/directory` - specifies where the output executable will be
-  * `-DBIN_SUFFIX=-foobar` - Specifies the suffix for the filename of the output Executable
+  * `-DBIN_SUFFIX=-foobar` - suffix for the filename of the output executable
-* `-DDISABLE_WARNINGS=OFF` - Disables disabling warnings for dependencies.
+* `-DDISABLE_WARNINGS=OFF` - disables disabling warnings for dependencies
-* `-DIMGUI_IN_RELEASE=ON` - Keep ImGui debug windows in Release mode
+* `-DIMGUI_IN_RELEASE=ON` - keep imgui debug windows in release mode
-* `-DINCLUDE_TERMINAL_IN_RELEASE=ON` - Allows you to include the terminal popup when building for Windows in Release mode.
+* `-DINCLUDE_TERMINAL_IN_RELEASE=ON` - include the terminal popup when building for windows in release mode
-* `-DINCLUDE_ICON=OFF` - Lets you decide whether or not the application will have a taskbar/explorer icon on Windows.
+* `-DINCLUDE_ICON=OFF` - turn on/off the desktop icon on windows
-* `-DUSE_PRECOMPILED_HEADERS=OFF` - Whether or not project headers will be pre-compiled before the rest of the code.
+* `-DUSE_PRECOMPILED_HEADERS=OFF` - pre-compiled headers before the rest of the code
-* `-DBUILD_PORTABLE_APPLICATION=ON` - Determines whether the application should be built in portable mode,
-  i.e. everything in 1 folder
+* `-DPORTABLE=ON` - build in portable mode, i.e. everything in 1 folder

-### Notes
+### notes

-* It is recommended to set the CPM_SOURCE_CACHE environment variable to a directory where dependency repositories will be cached. \
+* it is recommended to set the `CPM_SOURCE_CACHE` environment variable to a directory where dependency repositories will be cached. \
-  For example, raylib is relatively big (400mb) so you wouldn't want to re-clone it every time when rebuilding the project, \
+  for example, raylib is relatively big (400mb) so you wouldn't want to re-clone it every time when rebuilding the project, \
   or building a different project that uses [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) too.

-* If you use `CPack` to package the built application, make sure to first **build** the project (not just configure, **build**!) - \
-  otherwise you will not have proper description for the package, as the description is generated by running the \
-  executable itself, which can only happen at post-build time.

-## Contributions
+## contributions

-I am not actively looking for contributors, however, if you find in my code:
+I am not actively looking for contributors. however, if you find in my code:

-* A bug
+* a bug
-* Some part that is really messy/unreadable
+* some part that is really messy/unreadable
-* Any sort of bad practice I'm using
+* any sort of bad practice I'm using

-Feel free to contact me - either by opening an issue on this repository,
+feel free to contact me - either by opening an issue on this repository,
-or messaging me on Discord (`@johnnycena123`). \
+or messaging me on discord (`@johnnycena123`). \
-Or if you really want, you could open a pull request :)
+or if you really want, you could open a pull request.

+# known bugs

+* nothing in this repository is thread-safe whatsoever.

-## Credits
+## credits

-The music used in this project is provided by <https://sunixdev.itch.io/casual-music-pack> under the CC BY 4.0 license.
+the music used in this project is provided by <https://sunixdev.itch.io/casual-music-pack> under the CC BY 4.0 license.

-## License
+## license

-This project is licensed under the [LGPLv3.0 License](./LICENSE).
+this project is licensed under the [LGPLv3.0 license](./LICENSE).